creativival/Voxelaming/README.en.md

 * set_box_size(size): Sets the size of the voxel.
 The unit is in centimeters.
 The default is 1.0.
 * set_build_interval(interval): Sets the interval for placing voxels.
 It can express the animation of placing voxels one by one.
 The unit is in seconds.
 The default is 0.01.
 * change_shape: Changes the shape of the voxel.
 You can choose from a cube (box), sphere (square), or plane (plane).
+* change_material(is_metallic, roughness): This function changes the material of the voxel.
+Setting is_metallic to "on" will make it metallic in appearance. roughness represents the roughness and should be specified as a decimal value between 0 and 1.
 * create_box(x, y, z, r, g, b, alpha): Places a voxel.
 Specifies the position on the x-axis, y-axis, z-axis, and color.
 Colors are specified as RGBA values from 0 to 1 in decimal.
 Alpha represents transparency, specified as a decimal from 0 to 1.
 * remove_box(x, y, z): Removes a voxel.
 Specifies the position on the x-axis, y-axis, z-axis.
 (If there is no voxel at the specified position, it does nothing)
 * write_sentence(sentence, x, y, z, r, g, b, alpha): Writes a sentence in voxels.
 Specifies the position on the x-axis, y-axis, z-axis, and color in RGBA values.